MalinYamato/JanusCapture/README.md

 # JanusCapture
 Example how to capture and parse Janus information by golang using its web-based admin interface.

+## About Janus
+Janus is a WebRTC framework at https://github.com/meetecho/janus-gateway

 # Prerequisits
 Golang environment
 Get jsong json query utility